annathepiper/food-tracker-swift/README.md

 As of May 2019 I was hired for a new position which required me to be able to test in an iOS app environment.
 I had no prior experience with this; all my prior testing work had been in the context of websites, not apps.
 So I decided it'd be appropriate to get familiar with XCode and the Swift language, to see how an iOS app is built--and to therefore be able to test it.

+I'm archiving the work here since none of it is working with proprietary data or anything specifically related to my job's actual work.
+Also, I wanted to be able to have this for later reference to be able to demonstrate work I've done with XCode and Swift.

 ## Prerequisites
 I created this code on a MacBook Pro running Mojave 10.14.5, with XCode 10.2.1 and Swift 5.